The hazardous waste manifest system is designed to track hazardous waste from generation to disposal.

 Hazardous waste manifests are required per regulations established by the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Transportation (DOT).
 A manifest is required for anyone who transports, or offers for transport, a hazardous waste.

 Manifests contain information about the type and quantity of the waste and include signature lines for all parties involved in the generation, transportation, and disposal process.
 Each party that handles the waste signs and retains one copy of the form.
 When the hazardous waste reaches its final destination, that facility then returns the completed manifest to the original generator of the hazardous waste to retain for their records.
+This can be done electronically through the e-Manifest system in lieu of sending a paper copy.

 What Are the Requirements of Hazardous Waste Manifests?